miya0001/wp-themeception/README.md

 ## How it works

 * Install and activate the theme you want to test.
-* Install [Theme Meta API](https://github.com/miya0001/theme-meta-api) plugin that enables you to get metadata of the theme as JSON API.
+* Install [Theme Meta API](https://github.com/miya0001/theme-meta-api) plugin that provides JSON API of metadata for the theme.
 * Run Codeception/WebDriver and PhantomJS based tests.

 ## Getting Started